zohairajmal/RedditChatBot/README.md

 # RECOMENDED
 * It is highly recomended to train the model on a virtual machine from Google Cloud Platform or PaperSpace as it takes a lot of time for the model to train.

+# Photos
+* Uploaded some photos of progress